Jack Pine Planting Day 2025:

 You can help us support Kirtand's Warbler conservation even if you

 can't be in the field to plant trees.
-We've already sold the $1,000
+We're looking for an $1,000

-event sponsorship but we are seeking sponsors at the Acre ($150) and
+event sponsor and we are seeking sponsors at the Acre ($150) and

 Quarter-Acre ($50) level.
-Your name or your business' name will appear
+The donor's name will appear

 on our JPPD communications and will be included in thank you letters